adamjvr/robot-manipulator/README.md

 ForwardKinematicsResult forwardKinematics(const double jointAngles[]);
 ```
 ###  Parameters:
-- jointAngles: Array of joint angles for the robot.
+- `jointAngles`: Array of joint angles for the robot.
 ### Returns:
-- Returns a ForwardKinematicsResult struct containing the end-effector position and orientation.
+- `ForwardKinematicsResult`: a struct containing the end-effector position and orientation.

 ## Inverse Kinematics